-According to the United Nations programme on HIV/AIDS (UNAIDS) 2, it is estimated that worldwide in 2008:
+According to the United Nations programme on HIV/AIDS (UNAIDS) 2, it is estimated that in 2008 the HIV pandemic resulted in:

-- 33.4 million people were living with HIV, of whom 2.1 million were children under 15 years
+- 33.4 million people living with HIV, of whom 2.1 million were children under 15 years

-- 2 million people died of AIDS-related conditions, of whom 430,000 million were children under 15 years
+- 2 million people died from AIDS-related conditions, of whom 430,000 million were children under 15 years

 - 2.7 million people became newly infected with HIV

-Following infection with the HIV virus, individuals experience a nonspecific, flu-like seroconversion illness, manifesting as fever, sore throat, lymphadenopathy, skin rash, and malaise.
+Following infection with HIV, individuals experience a non-specific, flu-like seroconversion illness, manifesting as fever, sore throat, lymphadenopathy, skin rash, and malaise.
 This is followed by an asymptomatic incubation period, lasting several years.

 The diagnosis of AIDS rests on the progression to clinical or serological evidence of immunodeficiency.
 According to the US CDC definition, one has AIDS if he/she is infected with HIV and presents with either: